-HerVenture is highly scalable and can be adapted to any geography or language across the world.
-It is currently available in Vietnam, as part of our wider DevelopHer initiative with Qualcomm® Wireless Reach™.
+HerVenture is highly scalable and can be adapted to any geography or language.
+It is currently available for free on iOS and Android in Vietnam, Indonesia, Kenya, South Africa, Nigeria and Guyana, with plans to expand further.

-For more information, pleas check out the website here:
+For more information, please check out the website here.

 Qualcomm® Wireless Reach believes access to advanced wireless technologies can improve people’s lives.
 Qualcomm Wireless Reach is a strategic initiative that brings wireless technology to underserved communities globally.
 For the last ten years, Wireless Reach has invested in programs that foster entrepreneurship, aid in public safety, enhance the delivery of health care, enrich teaching and learning and improve environmental sustainability, impacting over 11 million beneficiaries.